Abdelrahmansa04/Bus-Reservation-System/README.md

 modified all the pages UI that appear the same design Adjusted the Logic of the homepage (search bar and the hover of the buses avalibale), seatselection (confirmation disable until i choose the seat), payment( card number make space every 4 numbers and maximu is 16 number, espiry date every two numbers make automatic slash, cvv max 3 number)

+manage the backend of the contact us using express and mongodb for database (use postman & mongodb compass for testing the database)

 ///////////////////////////////////////////////////////

 --Mohamed Abdalfattah--